 pix2pix requires a paired dataset.
 I created the following pairs.
 I have nearly 100 pairs.
 It is still a limited dataset, but I wanted to give it a try.

-I trained the model a few hours on AWS EC2 instance with a GPU.
+I trained the model a few hours on the AWS EC2 instance with a good GPU.

 The results were not great, but OK for now.
 I didn't (couldn't) expect more than these.

 As you can see in the below illustration, in most of the outputs, the angle of the head doesn't look correct.
 I assume it is because my training dataset doesn't have enough examples to cover all the possible combinations.